abderrahmane-laourf/project-Task-Management-System/README.md

-Certainly!
-Here's a revised structure for the README that’s well-organized and easy to follow:

 # Task Manager App 📋
 A simple, lightweight web application to manage tasks with CRUD operations (Create, Read, Update, Delete), search functionality, and theme switching.
 Built using HTML, CSS, and JavaScript.